Explore Las Cienegas National Conservation Area

 Normally fires are allowed on Las Cienegas NCA, but not within the Empire Ranch Headquarters area without special permission from BLM.

 Primitive camping is allowed and does not require a permit.
 Camping may not exceed 14 consecutive days.
 Visitors must camp away from cattle and wildlife water holes.
 Campers need to bring water and firewood.
-The nearest lodging is available in Sonoita, five miles south on Highway 83, and in Patagonia.
+The nearest lodging is available in Sonoita, seven miles south on Highway 83, and in Patagonia.
 Campfires are allowed, except during periods of extreme fire danger.
 There are restrooms just adjacent (north) of the Empire Ranch Headquarters, and at the “Airstrip Recreation Group Site”.

 A gas station and a variety of restaurants and services are located in the town of Sonoita, AZ, seven miles south from the Highway 83 turnoff to Las Cienegas National Conservation Area, or three miles west of the southern entrance off of Highway 82.